Our Cutting Edge Stem Cell Facility

 Many facilities outside the United States make use of embryonic stem cells, which outside of the United States are easy to procure.
 The problem with the embryonic stem cells are the many complications associated with them.
 Besides the ethical considerations, from a practical point of view, we are still a long way from being able to utilize these cells in a safe and consistent manner.
 When using embryonic stem cells, you are inheriting any potential diseases that the baby may have.
 For instance, the baby may have a gene that when past age 50 may cause a tumor.
 The embryonic cells themselves may act as a tumor since there is no natural check on these cells.
 Furthermore, these cells are foreign materials to the body, and the body will attack these cells in an immune response.
 For this reason, the patient may have to be placed on immunosuppressant drugs—much like any organ transplant patient.
 At least with our present technology, embryonic stem cells are not the answer to the orthopedic problems that we deal with.
 The FDA has put significant restrictions on the use of this type of cell in humans.
 Plasticity is the ability of one type of stem cell to turn into a different type of stem cell.
 We may then go from a stem cell, which produces blood cells, to one which produces cartilage tissue or tendon tissue.
+When we perform a bone marrow aspiration, we obtain a rich source of these (HSCs) stem cells.
 The good news is that unlike mesenchymal stem cells the number of hematopoietic stem cells does not diminish greatly with age.
 We now know that the primary engine of new bone and cartilage formation in-vivo (real life) is through to be the recruitment and differentiation of cells classically defined as hematopoietic in origin.
 These hematopoietic stem cells are the true workers.
 In scientific circles these cells are many times called CD 34+ stem cells.
 This name (CD34+) refers to a marker on the cell surface.
 The definition of hematopoietic stem cells has undergone considerable revision in the last two decades.
 The hematopoietic tissue contains cells which have long-term and short-term regeneration capacities.
 These cells reside in the stem cell niche in the bone marrow.
 One of the aspects our center strives for is to increase the number of CD34+ stem cells in the circulation.
 If we increase the numbers of these cells we increase repair potential.
 We increase the number of these cells by the use of various supplements which have a direct effect on the bone marrow.
 These cells (HSCs) are the drivers of tissue regeneration not mesenchymal stem cells.
 They cause the formation of blood vessels (vasculogenesis also called angiogenesis).
 They up regulate the release of growth factors.
 They also increase the release of other stem cells from the bone marrow.

 Your body completely does a cell turn over approximately every six years.
 Our process utilizes these cells to repair and replace damaged tissue.
 We do know that as we age the number of mesenchymal stem cells diminish in the bone marrow.
 This reduction of these cells is actually one of the causes of how our bodies age.
 Luckily, the supply of fat mesenchymal stem cells stays relatively constant as does the number of hematopoietic stem cells.

 The above diagram shows that the mesenchymal stem cells first reduce inflammation (immunomodulation) than they help accomplish repair by a trophic action which involves stimulating other cells to accomplish repair.
 The trophic effect allows the micro environment around the cell to encourage repair.
 In summary, people once thought MSCs were drivers of repair, but that is old thinking and needs updating with modern literature results.
 Are MSCs important?
 Yes!
 They are cells supporting hematopoietic stem cells (CD34+), homing, release of signals, and immunomodulation.
 CD34+ and MSCs- show additive effects when combined.
 So, having a rich cornucopia of different cells is important for tissue regeneration.
 Focus on one cell type never does as well as many cell types, even with growth factors added.
 What other practical evidence is there of Dr. Caplan’s concepts?
 In Orthopedics and other medical specialties we know patients with horrible looking X-rays are playing golf and tennis with little pain yet patients with minimal changes on X-rays have significant disabling symptoms.
 This can readily be explained by the fact that certain patients have mesenchymal stem cells that may be eliminating the chronic inflammation observed in osteoarthritis, in rheumatoid arthritis, or with severe focal injuries to skeletal tissues.
-We also see this from time to time where after we get little change on x-ray yet the patients become asymptomatic.
+We also see this from time to time where after stem cell therapy we get little change on x-ray yet the patients become asymptomatic.

 There are some centers, which recommend taking the stem cells from the bone marrow and growing them in a laboratory and then injecting them back into a patient.
 This process may not be the best way to achieve repair of problems.
 There are studies, which suggest that once the stem cells are manipulated outside the body they lose their effectiveness.
 Furthermore, there is a suggestion that by reproducing these cells outside the body the genetic makeup of the cells may be altered leading to any number of significant problems.
 Among other factors, it is believed that the telomeres, or ends of the DNA strands, may be significantly altered.
 The FDA is currently taking a very hard look at these cells grown in a lab due to these potential problems.
 We further know that larger numbers of mesenchymal stem cells do not translate into greater success.
 In 2012, a biologics company called Osiris presented evidence at the American Academy of Orthopedic Surgery that when 50 million cultured stem cells were injected into patients 20% of the patients reported less pain while when 100 million were injected 0% of the patients had less pain.